Derry Girls: Public reception

 As there are slight political undertones to the show, responses have highlighted the comedic nature as keeping the material lighthearted enough to enjoy.
 Certain writers from various online articles have noted that their own Northern Irish family appreciated the way the show gave an honest portrayal of how life was for teens in the Troubles, and how much was endured by families during that time.
 The way it portrayed the events and circumstances with a sense of normality echoed the real lives of both Protestants and Catholics in that area.

 Lisa McGee based events in the programme on her own life, such as writing a letter to the Clintons' daughter, Chelsea.
 Adding real stories such as this to the episodes grounded the show in a way that allowed viewers to connect with the teenage attitudes of the characters, and served as a stark contrast to the events around them.
-The juxtaposition of the Troubles violence and teenage life resonated with many viewers and critics alike, making it one of the features of the show that made it so successful.
+The juxtaposition of the Troubles violence and teenage life resonated with many viewers.
+At 18 Orchard Street in Derry, a mural of the main cast of characters can be seen on the side of Badger's Bar.